What's new or changed in Dynamics 365 for Finance and Operations, Enterprise edition (July 2017)

 Global coverage – Retail

-Regulatory Retail features for Sweden have been added to support local requirements for cash registers, including general requirements to continuous use of cash registers, as well as an example of integration of Dynamics 365 for Retail POS with a fiscal device (control unit).
+Regulatory Retail features for Sweden have been added to support local requirements for cash registers, including general requirements to continuous use of cash registers, as well as an example of integration of Retail POS with a fiscal device (control unit).